top of page

 ABOUT US

 Historically, Ada, Oklahoma has been known as “The City of Pure Spring Water,” making it the ideal place for a brand new water institute.
 Situated on East Central University’s campus, The Oka’ Institute opened its doors in July of 2016 to bridge the gap between sustainable water management and economic development.
 Oka’ is derived from the Chickasaw and Choctaw word for water.
+The City of Ada has a rich history of water research and development and is the nucleus of multiple well-known water resources such as EPA’s Robert S. Kerr Environmental Research Center, which is nationally recognized for their expertise on groundwater research, and the Chickasaw Nation, which is recognized as a leader in water resource management.
+In addition, the Arbuckle-Simpson Aquifer,

 located just south of Ada, is one of the most studied groundwater resources in the state.